many-speech-analyses/many_analyses/osf/data/README.md

 There are 2 subdirectories:

 -   The `norming/` directory holds the files of the norming study.
--   The `production/` directory contains the `.wav` and `.TextGrid` files from the production experiment.
+-   The `production/` directory contains two subdirectories:
+    -   `audio/`: with `.wav` and `.TextGrid` files from the production experiment.
+    -   `trial-lists/`: with `.csv` files with info on the trials from the production experiment.

 See the `README.md` files of each individual directory for more information about the contents.